RedDevSoftware/design-patterns-samples/factory/README.md

 Note: Try not to generate duplicates, or develop multiple applications for each constructor.
 Also possible other companies want get into to application.

+## Possible solution
+Applying the factory design pattern results in:
 ![alt text](https://github.com/ANDRESC4N0/design-patterns-samples/blob/dev/factory/Factory.png?raw=true)